 - Use discounts sparingly.
 It can be tempting to discount your services heavily when you are launching an MSP, in order to attract new customers.
 This is not usually a good idea, however, because lower prices decrease the perceived value of your services.
 They also eat into your profit margins.

-For more tips on landing your first customers, see our article on the topic.
+For more tips on landing your first customers, see our article on the topic:

-Further reading MSP’s Guide on How to Get the First Clients
+Further reading How to Get MSP Clients

 Onboard Clients Successfully